-This is one of the most important instructional materials being used in religious education class.
+This is one of the most important instructional aids being used in the class of Religious education.
 The chalkboard may be portable or fixed in the classroom.
 It is on the chalkboard that the teacher has to write his notes.
 He will also write his summary on the chalkboard.
-However, whiteboard is gradually replacing the use of chalkboard in some schools today.